inab/oeb_general_docs/how_to/participate/publish_oeb.rst

 - **Consolidated dataset**: It includes participant data, assessment data and aggregation data.
 Generated once a benchmarking worflow has been successfully executed.

 ..
 Note::
-    For more details, see the `Scientific <https://openebench.readthedocs.io/en/dev/technical_references/2_scientific_datasets.html#datasets-types-and-cross-references>`_ reference.
+    For more details, see the `Scientific datasets <https://openebench.readthedocs.io/en/dev/technical_references/2_scientific_datasets.html#datasets-types-and-cross-references>`_ reference.

-In order to publish in OpenEBench, these datasets must belong to an active benchmaking event, it means that a benchmarking workflow in VRE must have been executed. (+ info - "evaluate your tool", how to know that).
+In order to publish in OpenEBench, these datasets must belong to an active benchmaking event, it means that a benchmarking workflow in VRE must have been executed.
+More info: `Evaluate your tool <https://openebench.readthedocs.io/en/dev/how_to/participate/evaluate_tool.html>`_.

 As the process to publish includes to associate the data to a registered OpenEBench tool, participant tool must be registered in OpenEBench first in order to asign an OpenEBench id for the participant tool.
-(+ info - "Register your tool to OpenEBench")
+More info: `Register your tool <https://openebench.readthedocs.io/en/dev/how_to/participate/register_tool.html>`_.

 Why should I publish data to OpenEBench?
 ========================================